Install XQual Server

 Please click on the appropriate options below:

-On a Linux server, you can use MySql, MariaDb or Oracle.
+On a Linux server, you can use MySql, MariaDb or Oracle (less advised).

-Starting from XStudio v1.2, MySQL 5.0.3 is the minimum version required but more recent versions are preferred.
+Starting from XQual v1.2, MySQL 5.0.3 is the minimum version required but more recent versions are preferred.

 The Install procedure may differ depending on the Linux distribution you're using but most of the time it will consist in these commands (executed as root):